 Winter surveys in Rhode Island detected fewer species and lower abundance than summer or fall (though Northern Gannet and Common Loon detections were highest in winter).
-Fall was the period of highest species diversity in the mid-Atlantic boat surveys, but winter was the period of highest abundance in our study area.
-Northern Gannets, while a common migrant in Rhode Island waters in spring and fall, appeared to be a much more common winter resident in mid-Atlantic waters.
-Sea ducks were commonly observed in Rhode Island surveys, but at nowhere near the relative abundance we observed in the mid-Atlantic, where scoters were much more abundant than any other avian taxon in both boat and aerial datasets.
+Fall was the period of highest species diversity in the Mid-Atlantic boat surveys, but winter was the period of highest abundance in the regional study area.
+Northern Gannets, while a common migrant in Rhode Island waters in spring and fall, appeared to be a much more common winter resident in Mid-Atlantic waters.
+Sea ducks were commonly observed in Rhode Island surveys, but at nowhere near the relative abundance we observed in the Mid-Atlantic, where scoters were much more abundant than any other avian taxon in both boat and aerial datasets.
 In both studies, however, there were large amounts of interannual variation in abundance for sea ducks, and they were consistently observed foraging in areas <25 m deep.

-Both studies found Common Loons and Red-throated Loons to be common in winter; offshore of Rhode Island, most loons were observed in nearshore waters <35 m deep, but, as this was essentially the same depth range as our entire study area, we cannot determine whether loon distributions dropped off in deeper waters in the mid-Atlantic (although Red-throated Loon distributions in our study area, at least, were distinctly skewed towards nearshore and shallow waters).
+Both studies found Common Loons and Red-throated Loons to be common in winter; offshore of Rhode Island, most loons were observed in nearshore waters <35 m deep, but, as this was essentially the same depth range as our entire study area, we cannot determine whether loon distributions dropped off in deeper waters in the Mid-Atlantic (although Red-throated Loon distributions in our study area, at least, were distinctly skewed towards nearshore and shallow waters).
 The same six species of alcids were observed by both studies in winter; spatial segregation between species was observed in Rhode Island, with Razorbills (Alca torda) specializing in shallower areas closer to land, Common Murres (Uria aalge) in central latitudes, and Dovekies (Alle alle) appearing to be offshore specialists.
-The alcid data in the mid-Atlantic was more difficult to parse to species, particularly the digital aerial survey data, but there was some indication that Dovekies were distributed farther offshore than Razorbills (Chapter 12).
+The alcid data in the Mid-Atlantic was more difficult to parse to species, particularly the digital aerial survey data, but there was some indication that Dovekies were distributed farther offshore than Razorbills (Chapter 9).

 Herring Gulls (Larus argentatus smithsonianus) were the most common species observed offshore of Rhode Island, particularly near summer breeding colonies and dispersed offshore in fall.
-Observations of this species in the mid-Atlantic were less common relative to scoters and other taxa, and seldom occurred in summer (Chapter 17), possibly because the species was located almost exclusively in state waters west of the survey area.
+Observations of this species in the Mid-Atlantic were less common relative to scoters and other taxa, and seldom occurred in summer (Chapter 11), possibly because the species was located almost exclusively in state waters, which were only surveyed in part of the Maryland study area and in one of the two years of surveys.
 Terns were commonly observed in summer in nearshore areas in both studies, though most terns in Rhode Island were observed by land-based observers rather than on boat or aerial surveys.
 Roseate Terns were almost exclusively detected in land-based point counts in Rhode Island, despite targeted boat surveys for this species in late summer, and although >100 individuals were regularly observed on Block Island in August, suggesting regular passage across Block Island Sound (Paton et al., 2010).